 SPEND JUST A FEW MINUTES A DAY WORKING ON THESE AND SEE IF YOU FEEL SOME BENEFIT…… HEY, WHO DOESN’T WANT LOOSE HIPS EH’!?!?

 Once you’ve improved your mobility in the hip region, you want to make sure you’ve got muscle strength and stability so you can control that newly improved range of motion.
 Here’s a video and past post on training your hips.
 These can be highly beneficial exercises and also serve as a great warmup.

 For more insight into how to incorporate flexibility training, as well as strength training, core training, and upper body endurance… Check out my full Training Program, for months of training, flexibility drills, shoulder training, and nutrition.
-SURF TRAINING SUCCESS
+SURF ATHLETE TRAINING PROGRAM

 Give these moves a try!
 I use some variations of these single leg hip movements before every surf.

 Post below and leave me some feedback if you get any benefit, or if you know of some other moves you prefer.

 Mobilize your hips, surf hard, throw down some killer dance moves, and then surf some more.